oVirt/ovirt-site/source/feature/instance-types.html.md

 *   -   This setting should be applied at runtime not at configuration time
     -   If an instance type is updated (eg. added 2GB of memory) then the next time this VM is launched it should pickup the new instance configuration

-\* The operating system type and disks are taken from the template
+\* The operating system type and disks are taken from the Image

-*   -   No other settings from the template are used
-    -   If the VM is set to be stateless then the disks from the template are set to be stateless.
+*   -   If the VM is set to be stateless then the disks from the Image are set to be stateless
-    -   Note: For stateless disks the image are applied at run time not at the time that the virtual machine was define.
+    -   Note: For stateless disks the image are applied at run time not at the time that the virtual machine was defined
-    -   If a template is updated then the next time a stateless VM is run from this template then the image will be updated
+    -   If a Image is updated then the next time a stateless VM is run from this Image then the image will be updated

 <!-- -->